CrossRef/util/README.md

 A couple of functions for validating and normalizing [DOIs](http://www.crossref.org/02publishers/doi_display_guidelines.html).

  - `normalise-doi` Convert a DOI to comply with CrossRef display guidelines.
- - `non-url-doi` Convert a DOI to remove leading scheme
+ - `non-url-doi` Convert a DOI to remove leading scheme.
+ - `get-prefix` Extract the prefix from a DOI.

 ### String